 - Serve.

-Step 1: Place the chicken carcass in a large soup pot or large stock pot.
+Step 1: Place the smoked chicken carcass in a large soup pot or large stock pot.
 Add onion, garlic, carrots, and bay leaves.
 The vegetables can just be cut in half or quartered.
 Add enough water to cover the chicken by 1-2 inches.
-Bring to a boil over medium high heat.
+Bring to a boil over medium-high heat.

-Step 2: Skim off any foam that rises to the surface with a large spoon, and reduce the heat to a gentle boil over low heat.
+Step 2: Skim off any foam that rises to the surface with a large spoon, then reduce the heat to a gentle boil.
 Simmer for 2-3 hours.
-The longer it simmers, the more robust the flavor will be.
+The longer it simmers, the deeper the flavor will be.

 Step 3: Remove the chicken from the pot and let it cool until you can handle it.
 Remove the meat from the bones and shred it into bite-sized pieces.
 Reserve the meat for the soup.

-Step 6: Add the sauteed carrots and onion, chicken, turmeric, seasoning salt, black pepper, and bay leaves to the pot with the chicken stock.
+Step 6: Add the sautéed carrots and onion, shredded chicken, turmeric, seasoning salt, black pepper, and bay leaves to the pot with the chicken stock.
 Bring to a boil, then reduce the heat to low.
 Cover and simmer the soup for 20-30 minutes.

 Step 7: Stir in the spinach and parsley, and cook for 5-10 minutes until the spinach is wilted.

-Serve this delicious soup with Irish Soda Bread Without Buttermilk, Soft Whole Wheat Bread, Soft Hamburger Buns, Quick Homemade Biscuits With No Milk, or Fluffy Air Buns.
+Serve this delicious soup with Irish Soda Bread (No Buttermilk), Soft Whole Wheat Bread, Soft Hamburger Buns, Quick Homemade Biscuits (No Milk), or Fluffy Air Buns.

 - Homemade chicken stock will give you the best flavor.